Weight Loss • High Protein • High Fiber • Healthy Meals

 Simple 1-Day High-Protein, High-Fiber Meal Plan

 Here is a simple example day.
-Adjust portions based on your calorie needs, hunger, activity level, and goals.
+Adjust portions based on your calorie needs, hunger, activity level, digestion, and goals.

-This example provides plenty of protein and fiber while still using normal foods.
-You can lower or raise calories by changing portions of quinoa, beans, fats, and snacks.
+Dinner: Salmon with quinoa, broccoli, and black beans.
+You can lower or raise calories by changing portions of quinoa, beans, fats, and sauces.

 Common Mistakes to Avoid

+The first mistake is adding fiber too quickly.
 If your current diet is low in fiber, increasing fiber too fast may cause gas, bloating, or stomach discomfort.
 Add beans, lentils, chia seeds, and vegetables gradually.

+The second mistake is eating protein but skipping plants.
 A high-protein meal without fruits, vegetables, beans, or whole grains may not provide enough fiber.
 Try to include at least one fiber-rich food at every meal.

+Another mistake is forgetting calories from healthy fats.
 Avocado, nuts, seeds, olive oil, tahini, and hummus are nutritious, but they can add calories quickly.
 Use them in moderate portions if your goal is weight loss.

+Also be careful with processed “high-protein” foods.
 Protein bars, shakes, and packaged snacks can be convenient, but they should not replace most whole-food meals.
 Whole foods usually provide more fiber, volume, and nutrients.

 Who Should Be Careful?